 Arena: Tell me about how Arena PLM helps you achieve compliance.

 Lee: The best practice for RoHS compliance I’ve found is to assign a supplier item number to the item in Arena PLM.
 Bundle the compliance record to that sourcing item number and have a compliance document file attached to the same sourcing item.
-The file gets associated to the item, which will then all roll up into the product itself.
-That is where I get all compliance documentation and how I know which ones need compliance on to have evidence files against them.
+The file gets associated with the item, which will then all roll up into the product itself.
+That is where I get all compliance documentation and how I know which ones need compliance to have evidence files against them.

-Safety regulatory UL (Underwriters Laboratory, ID and CSA (Canadian Standards)) requirements are met at the top level SKU and the files are attached, thus the storage array is the only thing that we have to get compliance from the UL.
+Safety regulatory UL (Underwriters Laboratory, ID, and CSA (Canadian Standards)) requirements are met at the top-level SKU and the files are attached, thus the storage array is the only thing that we have to get compliance from the UL.
 Everything underneath doesn’t really matter.
 I have two compliances: the safety compliance and the RoHS at the current levels right now.
-Later down the road we will see, when we start shipping to Europe, what other requirements we will need to add and have the evidence files associated with them as well.
+Later down the road, we will see, when we start shipping to Europe, what other requirements we will need to add and have the evidence files associated with them as well.